cilium/community/REPOSITORY-GUIDELINES.md

 ### Change of scope

 If a repository's level of activity significantly changes and/or it modifies its purpose over time, it may become appropriate to pursue a change in scope.
-This change can be proposed by using the [Change of Scope Template]() and can be approved via the process as described in [Approval Process](#approval-process).
+This change can be proposed by using the [Change of Scope Template]() and can be approved via the process as described in [Approval process](#approval-process).

 Any approved change of scope must be reflected in [REPOSITORIES.md](https://github.com/cilium/community/blob/main/REPOSITORIES.md).

-### Approval Process
+### Approval process

 All changes that occur within the lifecycle of a repository have the same approval process: